SRGSSR/pillarbox-android/docs/README.md

 You can easily get your hands on Pillarbox, by running one of the demo applications available in this project: [pillarbox-demo](../pillarbox-demo) for phone/tablet, or [pillarbox-demo-tv](../pillarbox-demo-tv) for TV.

 Each application allows you to:
-- Try Pillarbox with various media content.
+- Try Pillarbox with various media types and sources.
 - See how Pillarbox answers various use cases (`pillarbox-demo` only).
 - Access a wide range of SRG SSR content.
 - Search for a specific SRG SSR content.